Samuelghostv/Alx_DjangoLearnLab/django_blog/README.md

 - Edit Comments: Authenticated users can edit only their own comments by clicking an "Edit" button next to their comment.
 - Delete Comments: Authenticated users can delete only their own comments by clicking a "Delete" button next to their comment.
 - Comment Visibility: All users can view comments, but only the author of a comment can edit or delete it.

+ ## Documentation for advanced feature tagging and search
+Write documentation for users, explaining how they can:

+- Add tags to posts when creating or editing.
+- Use the search bar to search posts by title, content, or tags.
+- Navigate to posts filtered by tags.